AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 ---

+# What's new in Material Theme UI v6.11.1

+## Features

+- Add new action to manually remove lingering overlays in the rare case it happens
+- Added more notifications when triggering actions

+## Fixes

+- Fix Plugin not loading Premium features at start
+- Fix Large Tool Windows not working in latest EAP/RC
+- Fix Material Oceanic scrollbars' colors (you need to reset the color scheme) ([#34](https://github.com/mallowigi/material-theme-issues/issues/34))
+- Fix Color Scheme Font resetted to Default Font even when the checkbox is unchecked ([#37](https://github.com/mallowigi/material-theme-issues/issues/37))
+- Fix Fatal Error when using Darcula Theme ([#33](https://github.com/mallowigi/material-theme-issues/issues/33))

 # What's new in Material Theme UI v6.10.0

 This release brings a lot of new features, mostly related to font customization.